 - It is a substantial duplication of an existing concerns or a repeat of a previous concerns where there was no case to answer

-- Fall outside the scope of UKAHPP’s remit or objectives
+- Fall outside the scope of UKAHPP’s objectives

 - It is vexatious.
 Regardless of its merits a vexatious complaint is unwarranted, designed to harass or cause inconvenience, irritation, expense and distress to an adversary OR the disruption of UKAHPP – they are malicious born out of ill will and spite.
 A Complainant may express angry and being aggrieved without a complaint being vexatious